zubairislam69/BlackjackGame/README.md

 # BlackJack

-This is a simple blackjack game built with React.
+This is a simple BlackJack game built with React.

 ## Getting Started